White-Label Ad Tech Software or Develop It From Scratch? The Definite Answer

 Choosing the #2 means they will not need to invest time into the project but can buy the solution and become a platform owner.
 For most white-label software, as is in the case for Epom white-label DSP, brands are charged a fixed monthly fee.
 From there, the brand has the right to use the software as they want.

 Customization is the key selling point for white-label software.
-A brand can add its logo to the product, use their own domain, and change the user interface.
+A brand can add its logo design to the product, use their own domain, and change the user interface.
 They can also incorporate their corporate branding into the product.
 Once the platform's look and feel correspond with their image, it looks just as if the solution would be developed in-house.

 But it often doesn't end at UI adjustments.
 The white-label software allows brands to set custom integrations, as now they become a true owner of the platform.
 They can access publisher's data, the admin panel, and even the backend through the API to make adjustments needed for their specific business operations just as the developer would.